-In the current era of globalization and a competitive business world, companies must improve their performance to generate maximum profits so that companies can compete with their competitors and can maintain their business (UNCTAD, 2019).
-The era of globalization and a very competitive business world is characterized by competition to create higher profits.
-Companies need to continuously increase their profits and ensure that they must be in a favorable position in order to survive in business competition.
-The company's goal in generating large profits requires additional funds to facilitate the company's operational activities.
-According to (DePamphilis, 2022) funds from internal companies are preferred, but as the company grows, the funds needed are getting bigger, so funding from outside the company is needed, namely through debt financing.
-According to (Tayachi et al., 2022) internal sources of funds are obtained from the company's income and external sources of funds can come from debt or loans and capital from the owners (shareholders).
+In the current era of globalization and a competitive business world, companies' performances must be improved to be competitive and able to maintain the going concern of their business and also able to generate maximum profits for their shareholders.
+(UNCTAD, 2019).
+The era of globalization and a very competitive business world is characterized by the competition between companies in order to be more profitable, which can lead to higher profit for the companies and higher returns for their shareholder as well.
+Companies' ability to generate profit can reflects on their position as a favorable choice by shareholders, and also have a better survivability in the business competition.
+In order for the company to be able to run the operational business activities, additional source of funds might be needed for the business to be able to grow.
+According to (DePamphilis, 2022) internal fundings are normally preferred by the business, but as the business grows the options from external fundings, namely through debt financing are also an available choice.
+According to (Tayachi et al., 2022) internal sources of funds are obtained from the company's retained earnings and external sources of funds can come from debt or loans and capital from the owners (shareholders).
 When a company uses debt, it means that the company has done financial leverage.

-Profitability is very important because it is focused on the survival of the business.
+Business profitability is a very important issues as it reflects the capability of business to survive.
 Companies will find it difficult to attract capital from outside if the company does not have high profitability.
-(Jihadi et al., 2021)argues that creditors tend to choose companies that are stable and have good performance in the market.
+(Jihadi et al., 2021) argues that creditors tend to choose companies that are stable and have good performance in the market.
 The performance and ability of managers in managing all company resources including funds obtained from debt to generate profits can be seen from their profitability (Zharfpeykan & Akroyd, 2022).
-Managers are encouraged to work hard so that the use of funds from debt can generate large profits so that the company is able to survive in competition and continue to grow while paying debts to creditors (Anginer et al., 2021).
-Managers must be able to process funds from debt efficiently and effectively (Widnyana et al., 2020).
-Good company performance is needed and especially supported by right decision making by the manager (Chandra et al., 2021).
-Managers often only invest in projects that only benefit themselves.
-The manager (agent) benefits more because the manager knows more about the company's internal conditions than the shareholders (principal).
-This happens because of the agency problem, which is a problem that arise because of the split between management and shareholders (Ghorbani & Salehi, 2021).
+Manager should prepare a business strategy in which it will be able to cover the cost of the funds, ie., interest expense, while also able to grow their business and earns profit.
+(Anginer et al., 2021).
+Managers must be able to manage the funds from debt efficiently and effectively (Widnyana et al., 2020).